aws-samples/tenant-onboarding-in-saas-architecture-for-silo-model-apg-example/README.md

 9. The code relies on CDK to generate random suffix instead of relying on static assigned physical name for most created resources.
 This setup is to ensure these resources are unique and not conflict with other stack as per [CDK Doc (under Physical names section)](https://docs.aws.amazon.com/cdk/v2/guide/resources.html).
 Please adjust per business requirement.

 10. This sample code's docker build uses `--platform=linux/amd64` to force `linux/amd64` based images.
 This is to ensure final image artifacts will be suitable for Lambda, which is default to `x86-64` architecture.
 If need to change the target Lambda architecture, please ensure to change both docker files and CDK codes.
 More detail can be found in this [doc](https://aws.amazon.com/blogs/compute/migrating-aws-lambda-functions-to-arm-based-aws-graviton2-processors/).

+11. This sample code packages .NET Lambda artifacts into docker based images and execute with [Lambda provided Container Image runtime](https://docs.aws.amazon.com/lambda/latest/dg/csharp-image.html).
+The container image runtime has advantages for standard transfer/store mechanisms (i.e. container registry) and more accurate local test environments (through container image).
+It is possible to switch the project to use [Lambda provided .NET runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-csharp.html) to reduce the package/build time of docker images but will then need to setup transfer/store mechanisms and ensure local setup matches Lambda setup.
+Please adjust the code to align with users' business requirement.

 ## Deploy / Clean up
 Deploy this stack to your default AWS account/region (assume [AWS CDK](https://aws.amazon.com/cdk/) 2.1.0 or later installed)